On the structure of graphs which are locally indistinguishable from a lattice: Introduction

-\begin{theorem} Let $G$ be a connected graph which is weakly $2$-locally $\mathbb{L}^2$.
-Then there exists a normal covering map\footnote{See section 2 for the definition of a normal covering map.} from $\mathbb{L}^2$ to $G$. \end{theorem}
+\begin{theorem} Let $d \geq 2$ be an integer, and let $G$ be a connected graph which is weakly $3$-locally $\mathbb{L}^d$.
+Then there exists a normal covering map\footnote{See section 2 for the definition of a normal covering map.} from $\mathbb{L}^d$ to $G$. \end{theorem}

-This yields a new proof of a structure theorem of M\'arquez, de Mier, Noy and Revuelta \cite{noy} (under a slightly weakened hypothesis), as well as a short, `algebraic' restatement of their theorem; see section 5 for a discussion of this connection.
-Our proof of Theorem \ref{thm:cover-2} (in section 3) goes via a direct construction of a covering map; it has the advantage of generalising (under a slightly stronger hypothesis) to the case of $\mathbb{L}^d$ for $d \geq 3$.
-Note that Theorem \ref{thm:cover-2} includes the case of infinite connected graphs which are weakly $2$-locally-$\mathbb{L}^2$ (these are necessarily countably infinite).
+We will give a construction (Example \ref{example:Ld}) to show that Theorem \ref{thm:cover-d} is best possible for each $d \geq 3$, in the sense that for each $d \geq 3$, there exist finite connected graphs which are 2-locally $\mathbb{L}^d$ but which are not covered by $\mathbb{L}^d$.
+The construction is algebraic.

-In section 4, we prove a slight strengthening of the finite-graph case of Theorem \ref{thm:cover-2}, using a more geometric argument.
-(This yields a new proof of a structure theorem of Thomassen, Theorem 4.1 in \cite{thomassen-torus} --- see section 5.)
-To state it, we need a preliminary definition, implicit in \cite{thomassen-torus}.
+In the $d=2$ case, we prove something slightly stronger, yielding new proofs of structure theorems of Thomassen \cite{thomassen-torus} and of M\'arquez, de Mier, Noy and Revuelta \cite{noy}, and also yielding short, `algebraic' restatements of these theorems.
+To state our result, we need the following definition, implicit in \cite{thomassen-torus}.

 \begin{definition} Let $G$ be a graph.
 We say that $G$ has the {\em 4-cycle wheel property} if it is 4-regular, and there exists a family $\mathcal{C}$ of 4-cycles of $G$ such that for every vertex $v$ of $G$, there are exactly four 4-cycles in $\mathcal{C}$ which contain $v$, and the union of these four 4-cycles is isomorphic to the following graph. \end{definition}